cureos/csj2k/README.md

 * Xamarin iOS
 * Xamarin Android

+A Class Library targeting .NET Core is also included, targeting .NET Standard 1.0.

 The code is still applicable to .NET 3.5 and later as well; a .NET 3.5 dedicated class library is maintained here for reference.

 Along with the *CSJ2K* Portable Class Library there are also platform specific replacement libraries for bitmap processing and file handling.
 In particular, the .NET Framework library implements bitmap processing